ole00/lts74x/README.md

 ![Board image](https://github.com/ole00/lts74x/raw/master/img/nano_no_serial_marked.jpg "Nano serial mod - click to zoom")

 * How is the Z state stested?
-    - The Z - or High impedance - state test is based on 2 facts:
+    - The Z - or High impedance - state test is based on 2 following facts:
-    - The lts74x circuit has very weak external pull down resistors (470k) on all ZIF pins.
+    - The lts74x circuit has very weak external pull down resistors (470k Ohm) on all ZIF pins.
 During testing of High or Low states this pull down resistor does not affect the results read from the pins, because IC currents are much stronger.
     - The IC pin in Z state should not source or sink any current from the wire connected to the pin (if it does, it is an error).
      Therefore the pin's current (if there is any teeny tiny one) should not have enough 'strength' to override the actual state of the wire leading to the pin.
-So, if the Arduino sets a pin leading to the IC's Z pin as Input with internall Pull up (~30k), then Arduino should read it as High.
+So, if the Arduino sets a pin leading to the IC's Z pin as Input with internall Pull up (~30k Ohm), then Arduino should read it as High.
 Also, if Arduino sets a pin leading to the IC's Z pin as Input (external pull down, see above) then Arduino should read it as Low.
 If the reeading is incorrect then the IC's pin is not in the Z state as it 'overrides' the pull resistors by sinking or sourcing the current.
 That means it's not in Z state and the pin is malfunctioning or is damaged.
 The Z test does exactly that: